 - Respond to relevant consultations affecting sessional GPs.

-The East Midlands representative is Dr Kieran Sharrock, a salaried GP and Medical Director at Lincolnshire LMC.
+The East Midlands representative is Dr Kalindi Tumurugoti, a Locum GP and a board member at Nottinghamshire LMC.

 Under the BMA model contract of employment, employers are expected to pay the LMC levy, which guarantees representation by the LMC.